teor2345/walking-onions-wip/specs/03-voting-and-authorities.md

     ; Encoding:
     ModeOp = { op : "Mode",
-               min : IntOpArgument,
+               min_count : IntOpArgument,
                tie_low : bool,
                type : SimpleType
     }

-Discard all votes that are not of the specified type.
+Discard all votes that are not of the specified `TYPE`.
 Of the remaining votes, look for the value that has received the most votes.
-If no value has received at least `MIN_COUNTS` votes, then return "no consensus".
+If no value has received at least `MIN_COUNT` votes, then return "no consensus".

 If there is a single value that has received the most votes, return